RainrainWu/RainrainWu.github.io/content/posts/collaborative_negotiation.md

 <!--more-->

-## Rather than directly opposing issues, focus on and gradually expand areas of common ground or consensus
+## Rather than directly opposing issues, focus on and gradually expand areas of common ground

-While it is natural to invest energy in issues that one cares about, it can be challenging to make progress when directly opposing the other party.
+While it is natural to invest energy in issues that one cares about, it can be challenging to make progress when directly opposing the other side.
 In situations where obstacles seem insurmountable, considering alternative routes can also be an option.

 For instance, when discussing a project with a tight schedule, proposing a delay in the delivery time can encounter great resistance.
 However, there might be a shared understanding that the situation must be mitigated on time.